Puerto Rico's governor to resign Aug. 2 in face of protests

 Justice Secretary Wanda Vázquez will assume the post less than halfway through Rosselló's four-year term, becoming Puerto Rico's second female governor.

 "It's historic, but we have to be cautious.
 What will happen beyond this?
 There are concerns, but there is also hope," designer Jalil Serrano said.
-Gesturing to the crowd outside the mansion, he said, "This belongs to them."
+Gesturing to the young crowd outside the mansion, he said, "This belongs to them."

-Daniel Lopez, a businessman also in the protest, wiped tears from his eyes as people leaped into the air, beat drums, waved flags, hugged and cried, "We did it!"
+Daniel López, a businessman also in the protest, wiped tears from his eyes as people leaped into the air, beat drums, waved flags, hugged and cried, "We did it!"

-"This is for the future of my family," Lopez said.
+"This is for the future of my family," López said.
 "It's big, what's happened."

 Rosselló's announcement came after a bizarre, hours-long standoff unfolded in colonial Old San Juan, as the governor pledged to deliver a message to the people of Puerto Rico, then passed hour after hour in unexplained silence while thousands of protesters chanted demands for his resignation.